tpankratz1/Pewlett_Hackard_Analysis/README.md

 ## Summary

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-After running an additional query, it has again become clear that the total number of employees soon retiring is large: 72,458 employees (see *Query* and *Table*, below).
+After running an additional query, it has again become clear that the total number of employees soon retiring and that will need to be filled is large: 72,458 employees (see *Query* and *Table*, below).

 ##### *Query*
 ![Query](./Resources/total_eligible_retirees_query.png)